metamaterials-capstone-su-22/metamaterials_ai/README.md

 This repo contains the metamaterials AI Model and training processes.

 # How to use Conda
+Conda is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
+One time installation is required.
+Follow the [instruction](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) according your operating system.

 Create a virtual environment using Conda

 ```bash